The Autograph Man: Reception

-As with her first novel, White Teeth, the critic James Wood was harsh.
+As with her first novel, White Teeth, the critic James Wood was highly critical.
 He said: "this is the closest a contemporary British writer has come to sounding like a contemporary American writer – the result is disturbingly mutant."
 He denounced her "cute digest chapter headings", her "silly epigraphs", her "informational interpolations" and her vacant main character.
 He also felt that the novel's "obsession" with Jewishness, and the way in which the subject was treated, made it clear that the book was by a non-Jew.
-Furthermore, he said that "she seems to like (Alex Li-Tandem, the protagonist) much more than we do", and he speculated that he was actually a reflection of herself.
-At the conclusion, he did mention that certain sentences displayed brilliance, but these were not enough to save the novel.
+Furthermore, he said that "she seems to like [the protagonist] Alex much more than we do", and he speculated that the character was actually a reflection of herself.
+At the conclusion, he conceded that certain sentences displayed brilliance, but that these were not enough to save the novel.